 Exams and Tests

-If it is not treated, asymptomatic bacteriuria can lead to a kidney infection in people at high risk.
+If it is not treated, you may have a kidney infection if you are at high risk.

 When to Contact a Medical Professional